ePages-de/epages-docs/_posts/2017/2017-10-05-codetalks-2017-back-on-the-big-screen.md

 ### Die Monade und Du (The Monad and You)

-Who always pondered how an application that runs over animals on the texanian highway could be ideally structured will be able to find answers to that question in [Michael Sperber](https://twitter.com/sperbsen)'s talks.
+Who always pondered how an application that runs over animals on the Texas Highway could be ideally structured will be able to find answers to that question in [Michael Sperber](https://twitter.com/sperbsen)'s talks.
 In his contribution to the code.talks 2016 _["Developing more efficiently with Functional Programming"](https://developer.epages.com/blog/2016/10/07/code-talks-2016-retrospective.html)_ Michael already talked about functional programming and how useful its main principles are.

 <blockquote class="twitter-tweet" data-lang="de"><p lang="en" dir="ltr">Again impressed by how lightweight and easy to understand functional programs can be.
 Thx <a href="https://twitter.com/sperbsen?ref_src=twsrc%5Etfw">@sperbsen</a> for this talk on monads <a href="https://twitter.com/hashtag/codetalkshh?src=hash&amp;ref_src=twsrc%5Etfw">#codetalkshh</a></p>&mdash; Timo E aus E (@timo_e_aus_e) <a href="https://twitter.com/timo_e_aus_e/status/913426902404288512?ref_src=twsrc%5Etfw">28.
 September 2017</a></blockquote>